 E.J.
-Arnold enters his 12th season at Northwood.
-This will be his fifth year serving as the Associate Head Coach as well as the Special Teams Coordinator
+Arnold enters his 13th season at Northwood.
+This will be his sixth year serving as the Associate Head Coach and his first as offensive coordinator.

 Arnold comes to Northwood after working the previous two seasons at Montana State.
 He was the special teams coordinator in 2007 as well as the tight ends and kickers coach for the 2006-07 seasons.
 Arnold was heavily involved with academic support as well for the Bobcats.
 He also spent time as director of football operations and as video coordinator while at MSU.
 Montana State went to the Division I Championship Subdivision quarterfinals during the 2006 season.